Best Online Associate in Human Services Degrees for 2023

 • Health Educators

-Your work as a human services professional might involve teaching various populations how to improve and maintain their health.
-While educational duties might be only a part of your job, you might find that you do this full-time for older populations, for instance, who need assistance understanding and taking their medications.
+Your work as a professional with a human services degree might involve teaching various populations how to improve and maintain their health.
+While educational duties might be only a part of a human services professional's job, you might find that you do this full-time for older populations, for instance, who need assistance understanding and taking their medications.

 The annual salary for professionals in this position is $46,200.